Best Online Nursing Programs in Maryland (2026)

 How does Nursing pay in Maryland compare to other states?

-Maryland offers competitive entry-level wages, though median salaries are currently 4.7% below the national trend.
+Maryland offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Maryland a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Maryland?